-Clearway Energy, Inc., together with its consolidated subsidiaries, or the Company, is a publicly-traded energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
+Clearway Energy LLC, together with its consolidated subsidiaries, or the Company, is an energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
 The Company is sponsored by GIP and TotalEnergies through the portfolio company, Clearway Energy Group LLC, or CEG, which became equally owned by GIP and TotalEnergies as of September 12, 2022, when TotalEnergies acquired, through its investment in an intermediate holding company, 50% of GIP's interest in CEG.
 GIP is an independent infrastructure fund manager that makes equity and debt investments in infrastructure assets and businesses.
 TotalEnergies is a global multi-energy company.

 The Company is one of the largest renewable energy owners in the U.S. with over 5,500 net MW of installed wind and solar generation projects.
 The Company's over 8,000 net MW of assets also includes approximately 2,500 net MW of environmentally-sound, highly efficient natural gas-fired generation facilities.
-Through this environmentally-sound, diversified and primarily contracted portfolio, the Company endeavors to provide its investors with stable and growing dividend income.
+Through this environmentally-sound, diversified and primarily contracted portfolio, the Company endeavors to increase distributions to its unit holders.
 Substantially all of the Company's generation assets are under long-term contractual arrangements for the output or capacity from these assets.
 The weighted average remaining contract duration of these offtake agreements was approximately 11 years as of September 30, 2022 based on CAFD.